wimglenn/advent-of-code-data/README.rst

 If you'd prefer to use a different path, then export an ``AOCD_DIR`` environment variable with the desired location.

-By default, your token files are also stored under ``~/.config/aocd``, If you want the token(s) and cached inputs/answers to exist in separate locations, you can set the environment variable ``AOCD_CONFIG_DIR`` to specify a different location for the token(s).
+*New in version 1.1.0:* By default, your token files are also stored under ``~/.config/aocd``.
+If you want the token(s) and cached inputs/answers to exist in separate locations, you can set the environment variable ``AOCD_CONFIG_DIR`` to specify a different location for the token(s).